The Charles County Sheriff’s Office is the largest full-service law enforcement agency in Maryland.

 Email: CarlsonJ@ccso.us

-• The Traffic Operations Unit investigates traffic fatalities, school bus crashes, school bus complaints, and abandoned vehicles; conducts radar operations and commercial vehicle inspections; provides funeral escorts; and manages all traffic-related grants awarded to the CCSO.
+- Traffic Operations Unit: Investigates traffic fatalities, school bus crashes, school bus complaints, and abandoned vehicles; conducts radar operations and commercial vehicle inspections; provides funeral escorts; and manages all traffic-related grants awarded to the CCSO.

-• The K-9 Unit consists of a sergeant, a trainer and 9 dogs of which include 5 Patrol/Narcotics detection canines, 2 Patrol/Weapon detection canines, 1 Explosive/Weapon detection canine, and 2 Bloodhound tracking/trailing canines.
-Each K9 team is certified by agency, International Police Working Dog Association (IPWDA) and Old Dominion SAR/SUMNER-EMA standards.
+- K9 Unit: Consists of a sergeant, a trainer, and 9 dogs which include 5 Patrol/Narcotics detection canines, 2 Patrol/Weapon detection canines, 1 Explosive/Weapon detection canine, and 2 Bloodhound tracking/trailing canines.
+Each K9 team is certified by the agency, International Police Working Dog Association (IPWDA), and Old Dominion SAR/SUMNER-EMA standards.

-• The Security Response Vessel is a specially-trained team of officers and civilians who provide law enforcement services on the waterways of Charles County.
+- Security Response Vessel: A specially-trained team of officers and civilians who provide law enforcement services on the waterways of Charles County.
 The vessels are specially designed for law enforcement use and are equipped to handle a variety of possible situations.

 Email: ThompsonM@ccso.us